Medicare & Medicaid

 What’s wrong with Medicare physician payment?

-For four years in a row, American physicians have seen across-the-board Medicare pay cuts that further threaten access to high-quality physician care, especially for older-adult patients in rural, underserved or economically marginalized areas.
+For the last five years, the U.S. Congress has failed to stop in their entirety repeated across-the-board pay cuts that further threaten Medicare access to high-quality physician care, especially for patients in rural, underserved or economically marginalized areas.
+This year, it was a 2.8% pay cut that took effect

 The AMA is advocating for you